Services Work Blog About Contact

 Skip the hacks.
 The work that moves rankings is unglamorous, repeatable, and mostly technical.

-Most “SEO tips” are noise.
+Every few months, a client sends me a link to someone promising to triple their traffic with one weird trick.
+I understand the pull.
+The trick is always more exciting than the truth, and the truth is dull: most “SEO tips” are noise.
 The work that actually moves rankings is boring, repeatable, and rarely makes for a good tweet.

 Start with the foundation